 The meal was very acceptable, but the piece de resistance was the Vice Président.
 Initial impressions were that it was going to be a heavy cake, particularly at the end of a full meal.

 However, when I decided to destroy this superb creation by lifting one of its glorious chocolate petals and gingerly put it in my mouth, it dissolved of its own accord, leaving me with an unequalled experience.
 The cake itself was as light as a cloud, close to heaven.
 Did they forget to put calories in it?

-Nothing can compare to Le President, but a very good alternative is another signature product, the Palet d’Or, ganesh chocolates with real gold leaf.
+Nothing can compare to Le Président, but a very good alternative is another signature product, the Palets d’Or, ganesh chocolates with real gold leaf.
 Bernachon also offers a wide variety of chocolates like truffles, pralines and toffee at affordable prices.

 If you do visit, have the time, and speak French, Bernachon offers a tour of their factory, but check first for the times.
-In addition, note that they hold to the French tradition of shutting up their entire shop for their annual holidays, usually around late July early August.
+Note that Bernachon also holds to the French tradition of shutting up their entire operation for their annual holidays, usually one month around late July to late August.
 It is just poor planning if you take your holidays at the same time.

 42 Cours Franklin Roosevelt, 69006 Lyon